wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 .. note::

-   New files will only be detected on a full scan, this option does not work in realtime.
+   New files will only be detected on a full scan (server or local).
+This option does not work in realtime.
-   It valid on: server and local

 ``scan_on_start``
 -----------------

-Specifies if syscheck should do the first scan as soon as it is started.
+Specifies if syscheck scans immediately when started.

 .. topic:: Default value